Caroline Sewell & Kiya Williams

 “Our plan is to make an official organization on this campus…led by students, for students, to come bring any problems they need,” said Kellam.

 “In order to see real change on the Winthrop campus, with regard to sexual assault, there needs to be several things done.
-Just as an example, making sure that the blue (emergency call) lights work, making sure that athletes are held accountable,” said Ainsley McCarthy, a freshman mass communication major and organizer of the group.
+Just as an example, making sure that the blue (emergency call) lights work, making sure that athletes are held accountable,” McCarthy said.

 The actions from the two groups and the initial Johnsonian article have gotten the attention of university officials, including Hynd.

-“Winthrop University takes seriously allegations of sexual misconduct involving any member of the Winthrop community,” Hynd wrote in an open letter to the campus community March 26, following the publication of the Johnsonian story, two days prior.
+“Winthrop University takes seriously allegations of sexual misconduct involving any member of the Winthrop community,” Hynd wrote in an open letter to the campus community March 26, following the publication of the Johnsonian story.

 “Winthrop officials took seriously the allegations of the two students interviewed.
-Both cases were promptly investigated by the university using protocols established as best practice for Title IX compliance,” said Hynd.
+Both cases were promptly investigated by the university using protocols established as best practice for Title IX compliance,” Hynd said.

 The president sent an update to students, faculty and staff April 14 to say the university was listening to student concerns and was open to suggestions about how to improve safety on campus.

 “The issues raised deserve the attention of all of us on campus.
-As with our handling of the pandemic, student safety and security remains at the forefront of our efforts to provide a healthy, nurturing environment where students can learn, live and thrive,” wrote Hynd.
+As with our handling of the pandemic, student safety and security remains at the forefront of our efforts to provide a healthy, nurturing environment where students can learn, live and thrive,” Hynd wrote.

 “We have listened to and will continue to listen to student concerns following the Johnsonian story.
 We are engaged in intentional discussion and planning at the highest levels of campus leadership.
 We have supported the student group that gathered on Wednesday of last week.
 Administrators were present, talked to students and are now reviewing results of a short survey this group circulated.
 We will continue to be responsive to student concerns.”